Samuel P. Huntington: "The Clash of Civilizations"

 In 1993, Huntington provoked great debate among international relations theorists with the interrogatively titled "The Clash of Civilizations?", an influential, oft-cited article published in Foreign Affairs magazine.
 In the article, he argued that, after the fall of the Soviet Union, Islam would become the biggest obstacle to Western domination of the world.
 The West's next big war therefore, he said, would inevitably be with Islam.
 Its description of post-Cold War geopolitics and the "inevitability of instability" contrasted with the influential "End of History" thesis advocated by Francis Fukuyama.

 Huntington expanded "The Clash of Civilizations?" to book length and published it as The Clash of Civilizations and the Remaking of World Order in 1996.
 The article and the book posit that post-Cold War conflict would most frequently and violently occur because of cultural rather than ideological differences.
-That, whilst in the Cold War, conflict occurred between the Capitalist West and the Communist Bloc East, it now was most likely to occur between the world's major civilizations—identifying seven, and a possible eighth: (i) Western, (ii) Latin American, (iii) Islamic, (iv) Sinic (Chinese), (v) Hindu, (vi) Orthodox, (vii) Japanese, and (viii) African.
+That, whilst in the Cold War, conflict occurred between the Capitalist Western Bloc and the Communist Eastern Bloc, it now was most likely to occur between the world's major civilizations—identifying eight, and a possible ninth: (i) Western, (ii) Latin American, (iii) Islamic, (iv) Sinic (Chinese), (v) Hindu, (vi) Orthodox, (vii) Japanese, (viii) African, and (ix) Buddhist.
 This cultural organization contrasts the contemporary world with the classical notion of sovereign states.
 To understand current and future conflict, cultural rifts must be understood, and culture—rather than the State—must be accepted as the reason for war.
 Thus, Western nations will lose predominance if they fail to recognize the irreconcilable nature of cultural tensions.
 Huntington argued that this post-Cold War shift in geopolitical organization and structure requires the West to strengthen itself culturally, by abandoning the imposition of its ideal of democratic universalism and its incessant military interventionism.
 Underscoring this point, Huntington wrote in the 1996 expansion, "In the emerging world of ethnic conflict and civilizational clash, Western belief in the universality of Western culture suffers three problems: it is false; it is immoral; and it is dangerous."